 Social media sites are popular for interacting with the community and the County has implemented MyPasco App as a social media communication tool.
-The County's Media Relations and Communications Department provides guidelines on how the County utilizes social media.
 As the MPO conducts a variety of outreach events, the Communications Department provides guidelines on which social networking sites are appropriate.